openshift/source-to-image/README.md

 The build process is as follows:

 1. Wharfie pulls the source image if it is not already present on the system
+1. Wharfie generates a `Dockerfile` to describe the output image:
-1. Wharfie creates a new docker container from the source image
+    1. Based on the wharfie source image
-1. Wharfie bind-mounts the application source into `/usr/source` in the container
+    1. Adds the application source at `/usr/source` in the container
-1. Wharfie calls `/usr/bin/prepare` in the container
+    1. Calls `/usr/bin/prepare` in the container
-1. Wharfie commits the container as a new image, setting the new image's command to `/usr/bin/run`
+    1. Sets the image's default command to `/usr/bin/run`
+1. Wharfie builds the new image from the `Dockerfile` using `docker build`

 ### Anatomy of a wharfie source image